Why So Many Indians Can't Decide

 How compounding makes SIP powerful

 SIP taxation (FY 2025-26): Equity mutual fund gains held over 1 year are taxed as LTCG at 12.5% on gains above ₹1.25 lakh/year.
 Gains within 1 year are STCG at 20%.
-ELSS mutual funds give a tax deduction of up to ₹1.5 lakh under Section 80C — making them doubly useful for tax savers.
+ELSS mutual funds give a tax deduction of up to Rs.1.5 lakh under Section 80C, making them the only investment that qualifies for both returns and 80C deduction.

 The Real Math: ₹5,000/Month for 10 Years

 On the same ₹6 lakh invested, the RD gives back ₹2.68 lakh in interest.
-The SIP gives back ₹5.61 lakh in gains — over 2× more extra money, from the same monthly commitment.
+The SIP gives back Rs.5.61 lakh in gains, over twice the extra money, from the same monthly commitment.
 The SIP corpus is ₹2.93 lakh (34%) larger than the RD at the end of 10 years.

 Head-to-Head Comparison Table